strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 ## User principal

-The subjects of the users are created based on the subject of their certificates.
+The principal for the users is created based on the subject of their certificates.
 In the example used in this document, the resulting Principal will be `CN=User1`.
-In case the subject contains more items they will be all added to the user principal in following format: `CN=writeuser,OU=Unknown,O=Unknown,L=Unknown,ST=Unknown,C=Unknown`.
+In case the subject contains more items they will be all added to the user principal in the following format: `CN=writeuser,OU=Unknown,O=Unknown,L=Unknown,ST=Unknown,C=Unknown`.